trinary/d3-transform/README.md

 d3-transform makes it easy to define and reuse functions that produce [transform][1] attribute strings for SVG elements.
-Using d3-transform reduces repetition, allows you to compose multiple transforms, and elminiates ugly string-interpolation from your d3 visualization code.
+Using d3-transform reduces repetition, allows you to compose multiple transforms, and eliminates ugly string-interpolation from your d3 visualization code.

 ## Installation

-Include d3-transform in your web page using a script time any time after you've included [d3][2]:
+Include d3-transform in your web page using a script tag any time after you've included [d3][2]:

 ```html